giuliadottisani/giuliadottisani.github.io/index.md

 **articles in journals**

+Simona Guglielmi, Giulia M. Dotti Sani, Francesco Molteni et al (accepted for publication).
+Public acceptability of containment measures during the COVID-19 pandemic in Italy: how institutional confidence and specific political support matter. _International Journal of Sociology and Social Policy_.

+Nevena Kulic, Giulia M. Dotti Sani, Susanne Strauss and Luna Bellani (accepted for publication).
+Economic disturbances in the COVID-19 crisis and their gendered impact on unpaid activities in Germany and Italy. _European Societies_.
+Online first [DOI:10.1080/14616696.2020.1828974].

 Giulia M. Dotti Sani and Matteo Luppi (2020).
 Absence from work after the birth of the first child and mothers’ retirement incomes: A comparative analysis of ten European countries. _Work, Employment and Society_.
 Online first [DOI: 10.1177/0950017020937935](https://journals.sagepub.com/doi/10.1177/0950017020937935){:target="_blank"}.

 Nevena Kulic and Giulia M. Dotti Sani (2020).
 Within-couple distribution of economic resources.
 A critical review of extant studies and avenues for future research. _Rassegna Italiana di Sociologia_.
 Online first.
 [DOI: 10.1423/97642](https://www.rivisteweb.it/issn/0486-0349){:target="_blank"}.